CptWesley/GOALLogAnalyser/README.md

 #### Output formats:
 - Text files
 - JSON
-- HTML & CSS (provided by @pvdstel at https://github.com/pvdstel/log-tablr)
+- Website (provided by @pvdstel at https://github.com/pvdstel/log-tablr)

 ### How to use: